realA10001986/Time-Circuits-Display/README.md

 After WiFi has been switched off due to timer expiry, it can be re-enabled by holding "7" on the keypad for approx. 2 seconds, in which case the timers are restarted (ie WiFi is again switched off after timer expiry).

-Note that if your configured WiFi network was not available when the clock was trying to connect, it will end up in AP-mode.
+Note that if your configured WiFi network was not available when the TCD was trying to connect, it will end up in AP-mode.
 Holding "7" in that case will trigger another attempt to connect to your WiFi network.

 ## Flash Wear

 Flash memory has a somewhat limited life-time.
 It can be written to only between 10.000 and 100.000 times before becoming unreliable.
 The firmware writes to the internal flash memory when saving settings and other data.
 Every time you change settings through the keypad menu or the Config Portal, data is written to flash memory.
 The same goes for changing alarm settings (including enabling/disabling the alarm), and time travelling if time travels are [persistent](#persistent--non-persistent-time-travels).

-In order to reduce the number of write operations and thereby prolong the life of your clock, it is recommended
+In order to reduce the number of write operations and thereby prolong the life of your TCD, it is recommended
 - to uncheck the option **_[Make time travels persistent](#persistent--non-persistent-time-travels)_** in the Config Portal,
 - to use a good-quality SD card and to check **_[Save alarm/volume settings on SD](#-save-alarmvolume-settings-on-sd)_** in the Config Portal; alarm and volume settings are then stored on the SD card (which also suffers from wear but is easy to replace).
-If you want to swap the SD card but preserve your alarm/volume settings, go to the Config Portal while the old SD card is still in place, uncheck the **_Save alarm/volume settings on SD_** option, click on Save and wait until the clock has rebooted.
-You can then power down the clock, swap the SD card and power-up again.
+If you want to swap the SD card but preserve your alarm/volume settings, go to the Config Portal while the old SD card is still in place, uncheck the **_Save alarm/volume settings on SD_** option, click on Save and wait until the TCD has rebooted.
+You can then power down the TCD, swap the SD card and power-up again.
 Then go to the Config Portal, change the option back on and click on Save.
 Your settings are now on the new SD card.

 ## My custom-made Time Circuits Wall Clock